 Identifying and Avoiding GM Sweet Corn Seed in Canada

-Consumers are increasingly asking growers and grocery stores in Canada not to sell GM (genetically modified, also called genetically engineered) sweet corn.
-In response to questions from vegetable growers who want to confirm the information they use to avoid planting GM sweet corn seeds, the Canadian Biotechnology Action Network (CBAN) has compiled the following information.
+In response to questions from vegetable growers who want to confirm the information they use to avoid planting genetically engineered (genetically modified or GM) sweet corn seeds, the Canadian Biotechnology Action Network (CBAN) has compiled the following information.

 To our knowledge, Canadian seed catalogues that service smaller seed buyers (purchasing less than 25,000 seeds) are not currently selling GM sweet corn seeds (if you find GM sweet corn in any catalogues please contact CBAN).

-- Some major seed houses such as Stokes do not sell any GM seed and prominently display a non-GMO logo.
+- Some major seed houses such as Stokes do not sell any GM seed.

 - US based vegetable seed distributors Siegers, Rupp and Seedway are selling GM sweet corn varieties.